Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Introduction

-With the advent of lattice gauge theories, the Z(N) spin models have gained significant importance in the study of critical behavior in SU(N) gauge theories at finite temperature.
-Here, the variable N in general represents the number of degrees of freedom: within SU(N) gauge theories, it denotes the number of colors comprising the gauge group, while in Z(N) spin models, it represents the number of distinct spin states assignable to each lattice site.
-Among the Z(N) spin models, the three-state Potts model (Z(3)) in three dimensions (3D) holds particular significance as it provides a valuable framework for understanding the phase structures of QCD based on the SU(3) gauge symmetry group.
-The Polyakov loop, which serves as an order parameter of $\text{SU}(3)$ gauge theories, behaves similarly as spins in the low temperature phase of the 3D three-state Potts model \cite{Svetitsky:1982gs, Gavai:1988yq}.
-The line of first order phase transition in QCD phase diagram \cite{PhysRevD.26.963, green1984mean} is closely related to the first order phase transition of 3D three-state Potts model in the absence of an external magnetic field \cite{PhysRevLett.43.799, Gavai:1988yq}.
-Addition of a small magnetic field ($h$) leads to a critical point in the Ising universality class for the three-state Potts model in 3D at $h_c$ \cite{Karsch:2000xv}, making it a nice toy model to explore the hierarchy of inequalities of the ratios of net-baryon number cumulants.
-As a first step towards such an investigation, we studied the higher-order cumulants of magnetization in the two-state (Z($2$)) and the three-state (Z($3$)) Potts model on a two-dimensional lattice in this paper.
-Both are known to have critical points albeit of another universality class.
+The expected QCD phase diagram, with a line of first order phase transitions at large $\mu_\mathrm{B}$ which ends in a critical point for smaller $\mu_\mathrm{B}$, motivates the use of simplified model system to probe the behavior of these inequalities in finite volumes expected in the heavy-ion collisions.
+The first order phase transition of 3d three-state Potts model in the absence of an external magnetic field \cite{PhysRevLett.43.799,Gavai:1988yq} weakens with the addition of a small magnetic field $(h)$ and leads to a critical point in the 3d Ising universality class at $h_c$ \cite{Karsch:2000xv}.
+Generically, increasing $h$ towards $h_c$ should be similar to decreasing $\mu_\mathrm{B}$ towards $\mu_{\mathrm{B},c}$ along the first order phase transition line, allowing one to learn more about the inequalities of the cumulant ratios.
+As a first step towards such an investigation, we have studied the higher-order cumulants of magnetization as a function of temperature for $h=0$ in the two-state ($\mathrm{Z}(2)$) and the three-state ($\mathrm{Z}(3)$) Potts model on 2d lattices in this paper.
+Both the models are known to have critical points albeit falling under different universality classes.
 The finite-size scaling of the higher-order cumulants of magnetization were investigated near the critical region in the respective models and the ordering of their ratios were tested.
+While these studies are ideally needed to be carried out in three dimensions in the presence of nonzero magnetic field, our work nevertheless provides a foundational analysis of the hierarchy of cumulant ratios, which can be generalized to the appropriate model.

+It is important to note that the cumulants studied in these spin models differ from those calculated in LQCD.
+In LQCD at $\mu_\mathrm{B} = 0$, baryon–antibaryon symmetry implies that all odd-order susceptibilities of the net-baryon number vanish exactly.
+Consequently, ratios involving odd cumulants become meaningful only when considering finite $\mu_\mathrm{B}$, typically through Taylor expansion coefficients of the pressure around $\mu_\mathrm{B}=0$~\cite{PhysRevD.101.074502}.
+In contrast, the symmetry structure of the Potts model does not enforce an exact analogue of baryon–antibaryon symmetry for the magnetization variable considered here, and therefore odd-order cumulants of magnetization need not vanish even at $h=0$.
+Comparison of this study to QCD should therefore be interpreted as qualitative.

 The paper is structured as follows: in Sec.~\ref{sec:Models}, we provide an overview of the $q$-state Potts models, detailing their formalism and the computation of cumulants of magnetization up to $6^\mathrm{th}$ order in these models.
 We also discuss the application of finite size scaling relation, which enables the extraction of exponents associated with the scaling of higher-order cumulants.
 Section ~\ref{sec:NumericalSimulation} presents the methodology employed for simulating the models and outlines the simulation validation process.
 In Sec.~\ref{sec:Results}, we present the temperature-dependent behavior of cumulants and their ratios.
 The exponents involved with the finite-size scaling of the higher-order cumulants are estimated in terms of known critical exponents of the model and compared with the numerical results.
 Finally, Sec.~\ref{sec:Conclusion} summarizes the key findings of our study.